 For a country so hooked on connection speeds, the cell providers are surprisingly tight when it comes to visitors.
 Not all prepaid plans let you access that lightning-fast LTE mentioned above, and, even worse, your data speeds are often throttled to a few megabits per second regardless.

 If you’re going to be spending time in Estonia, you may not even need to bother with a local SIM.
 Tallinn alone has over 30 free hotspots, with download speeds of 15Mbps.
 In fact, as a Guardian article from a few years ago states:

 There are three cell networks in Estonia, operated by EMT, Elisa, and Tele2.
-All three providers offer LTE on the 800, 1800 and 2600 Mhz bands, although as mentioned above, not every prepaid plan includes it.
+All three providers offer LTE service, although not every prepaid plan includes it.